-Lila watched while Mistress trained Sorrow to sewing, the one task she liked and was good at, and said nothing when, to stop her roaming, he said, Sir made the girl sleep by the fireplace all seasons.
-A comfort Lila did not envy even in bad weather.
-Her people had understood shelter for a thousand years and, except for the deathfeet of Europeans, might have understood it for a thousand more.
-As it turned out the sachem had been dead wrong.
-Hard company, was Sorrow, needing constant attention.
+Hard company, she was, needing constant attention.
 As at this very daybreak when, out of necessity, she had been trusted with the milking.
 The cow, Sorrow said, had kicked when she touched her.
 Lila left the sickroom to mind the heifer-talk to her first, hum a little then slowly cradle the tender teats with a palm of cream.
 The spurts were sporadic, worthless, except for the cow's relief, and after she had oiled her into comfort, Lila rushed back into the house.
-No good could come of leaving Mistress alone with Sorrow.
-The girl dragged misery like a tail.
+No good could come of leaving Mistress alone with Sorrow and now that her stomach was low, she was even less reliable.
+In the best of times the girl dragged misery like a tail.
 There was a man in Lila's village like that.
 His name she had forgotten along with the rest of her language, but it meant "trees fall behind him," suggesting his influence on the surroundings.
-In Sorrow's presence, eggs would not allow themselves to be beaten into foam, nor yeast bread rise.
+In Sorrow's presence, eggs would not allow themselves to be beaten into foam, nor did butter lighten cake batter.
 Now, more than unreliable, more than wandering off to talk to grass and grapevines, she was pregnant and soon there would be another virgin birth and, perhaps, this one would not die.
 But if Mistress died, what then?
 To whom could she turn?
 Although the Baptists once freely helped Sir build the second house, the barn and happily joined him in felling pine for the post fence, a cooling had risen between them and his family.
-Partly because Mistress cursed them for shutting her children out of heaven, but mostly, thought Lila, because Sorrow's lurking frightened them.
+Partly because Mistress cursed them for shutting her children out of heaven, but also, thought Lila, because Sorrow's lurking frightened them.
+Years past, the Baptists might bring a brace of salmon or offer a no-longer needed cradle for Mistress' baby.
+And the deacon could be counted on for baskets of straw berries and blue, all manner of nuts and once a whole side of deer.
 Now, of course, nobody, Baptist or any other would come to a poxed house.
 Don't die, Miss.
 Don't.
-Herself, Sorrow, a new born and Florens-three unspoken for women and an infant out here, alone, belonging to no one, became wild game for anyone.
+Herself, Sorrow, a new born and Florens-three unmastered women and an infant out here, alone, belonging to no one, became wild game for anyone.
 None of them could inherit; none was attached to a church or recorded in its books.
 Female and illegal they would be interlopers, squatters if they stayed on after Mistress died, subject to purchase, hire, assault, abduction, exile.
 The farm could be claimed by or auctioned off to the Baptists.
 Lila had relished her place in this small, tight family but now saw its folly.
-Sir and Mistress believed they could have honest, free-thinking lives but without heirs all their work meant less than a swallow's nest.
-Their drift toward independence produced a self-centered privacy and they had lost the refuge and the consolation of a community.
+Sir and Mistress believed they could have honest, free-thinking lives, yet without heirs, all their work meant less than a swallow's nest.
+Their drift toward independence produced a self-centered privacy and they had lost the refuge and the consolation of a clan.
+Baptists, Presbyterians, tribe, some encircling outside thing was needed.
+Pride, she thought.
+Pride alone made them think that they needed only themselves, could shape life that way, like Adam and Eve, like gods from nowhere beholden to nothing except their own creations. [tk dreams of loss]